obsproject/obs-studio/docs/sphinx/reference-sources.rst

 .. function:: obs_weak_source_t *obs_source_get_weak_source(obs_source_t *source)
               obs_source_t *obs_weak_source_get_source(obs_weak_source_t *weak)

-   These functions are used to get a weak reference from a strong source reference, or a strong source reference from a weak reference.
+   These functions are used to get an incremented weak reference from a strong source reference, or an incremented strong source reference from a weak reference.
 If the source is destroyed, *obs_weak_source_get_source* will return *NULL*.
+Release with :c:func:`obs_weak_source_release()` or :c:func:`obs_source_release()`, respectively.

 ---------------------